How to paint your kitchen cabinets in simple preps and steps

 Apply the stripper with a synthetic bristle brush and wait for the stripper to react.
 From here, you can use a plastic scraper to peel away.

-Repair damaged areas, filling dents or holes with a wood filler.
+Repair damaged areas and fill dents or holes with a wood filler.

-If painting in the kitchen, cover the countertops and appliances.
-You can use old newspapers or plastic tarps to cover these areas.
+If painting in the kitchen, cover your countertops and appliances.

 Use painter’s tape on walls and cabinet edges.